-Figures 3 and 4 collect our results for the oxygen, nitrogen and fluorine isotopes calculated with $\hbar\omega$ =24 MeV and λ{SRG} =2.0 fm-1.
+Figures 3 and 4 collect our results for the oxygen, nitrogen and fluorine isotopes calculated with $\hbar \omega = 24$ MeV and $\lambda{\text{SRG}} = 2.0 \text{ fm}^{-1}$ .
 The top panel of Fig. 3 shows the predicted evolution of neutron single particle spectrum (addition and separation energies) of oxygen isotopes in the sd shell.
 Induced 3NFs reproduce the overall trend but predict a bound $d{3/2}$ when the shell is filled.
-Adding pre-existing 3NFs the full Hamiltonian-raises this orbit above the continuum also for the highest masses.
+Adding preexisting 3NFs-the full Hamiltonian-raises this orbit above the continuum also for the highest masses.
 This gives a first principle confirmation of the repulsive effects of the two-pion exchange Fujita-Miyazawa interaction discussed in Ref.
 [3].
-The consequences of this trend are demonstrated by the calculated ground state energies shown in the bottom panel and in Fig. 4: the induced Hamiltonian systematically under binds the whole isotopic chain and erroneously places the dripline at 28O due to the lack of repulsion in the $d{3/2}$ orbit.
-Pre-existing 3NFs are substantial and increase with the mass number up to 24O, when the unbound $d{3/2}$ orbit starts being filled.
-At the same time, the $d{5/2}$ quasiparticle states are lowered by about 1 MeV between 16O and 24O, which provides extra binding through the Koltun SR formula (7) and corrects the slope of binding energies.
-As a result, the inclusion of N2LO 3NFs consistently brings calculations close to the experiment and reproduces the observed dripline at 24O [42-44].
-Our calculations predict 25O to be particle unbound by 1.54 MeV, larger than the experimental value of 770 keV [41] but within the estimated errors.
-The ground state resonance for 28O is suggested to be unbound by 5.2 MeV with respect to 24O.
-However this estimate is likely to be affected by the presence of the continuum which is important for this nucleus but neglected in the present work.
+The consequences of this trend are demonstrated by the calculated ground state energies shown in the bottom panel and in Fig. 4: the induced Hamiltonian systematically under binds the whole isotopic chain and erroneously places the drip line at O due to the lack of repulsion in the $d{3/2}$ orbit.
+The contribution from full 3NFs increase with the mass number up to O, when the unbound $d{3/2}$ orbit starts being filled.
+Other bound quasihole states are lowered resulting in additional overall binding.
+As a result, the inclusion of NNLO 3NFs consistently brings calculations close to the experiment and reproduces the observed dripline at $^{24}O$ [41-43].
+Our calculations predict O to be particle unbound by 1.54 MeV, larger than the experimental value of 770 keV [44] but within the estimated errors.
+The ground state resonance for O is suggested to be unbound by 5.2 MeV with respect to O. However, this estimate is likely to be affected by the presence of the continuum which is important for this nucleus but neglected in the present work.